PRO-2684/completers/README.md

 ## 🎉 Credits

 - [`clap`](https://github.com/clap-rs/clap), whose code and API is used as a reference.
-When `clap`'s [Rust-Native Completion Engine](https://github.com/clap-rs/clap/issues/3166) is stablized, this crate will be deprecated in favor of it.
+When `clap`'s [Rust-Native Completion Engine](https://github.com/clap-rs/clap/issues/3166) is stabilized, this crate will be deprecated in favor of it.
 - [`complete-alias`](https://github.com/cykerway/complete-alias), whose shell code helped a lot.

 ## ✅ TODO